rackerlabs/rackspace-how-to/content/cloud-backup/best-practices-for-backing-up-your-data-cloud-block-storage-versus-cloud-backup.md

 - The Cloud Block Storage process can't be automated.
 You must copy the data to the volume after you configure it on your server.

-To get started with Cloud Block Storage, see [Create and Attach a Block Storage Volume](/how-to/create-and-attach-a-cloud-block-storage-volume).
+To get started with Cloud Block Storage, see [Create and attach a Cloud Block Storage volume](/how-to/create-and-attach-a-cloud-block-storage-volume).

 ### Use Cloud Backup for incremental backups

-After the initial setup, including installation of the Cloud Backup Agent and capture of all of the initial files, Cloud Backup uses deduplication to capture only the data that has changed.
+After the initial setup, including installation of the Cloud Backup agent and capture of all of the initial files, Cloud Backup uses deduplication to capture only the data that has changed.
 With the exception of your first complete backup, every subsequent backup is just a delta of the previous backup.
 This approach enables faster backup and restore operations and reduces the amount of storage required.
 If necessary, you can revert your data to a backup for an earlier date.

-The Cloud Backup Agent can complete the backup automatically by following a schedule that you configure.
+The Cloud Backup agent can complete the backup automatically by following a schedule that you configure.
 Automatic backups help you avoid waiting for the process to complete.
 Manual backups are also available on Cloud Backup.